pslu-mphil/Core-course-notes/book/reference/glossary.md

 Reducing
     A substance that has a propensity to donate electrons to another material, thereby 'reducing' it.
 E.g., in placing iron metal, Fe, next to water, H$_2$O, the iron metal can reduce the water by the reaction $\text{Fe} + \text{H}_2\text{O} = \text{H}_2 + \text{FeO}$.

+Regioselectivity
+    Regioselectivity refers to the preference of a chemical reaction to occur at one specific position or site on a molecule when multiple reactive sites are available.
+In essence, it describes the tendency of the reaction to produce a particular isomer or product at a preferred location on the molecule.

+Retrosynthetic analysis
+    Retrosynthetic analysis is a problem-solving technique used in organic chemistry to design a synthetic pathway for complex molecules.
+It involves working backward from the target molecule to simpler starting materials through a series of logical steps.
+This method focuses on breaking down the target compound into smaller, more manageable precursor structures, called synthons, which can be derived from commercially available or easily synthesized compounds.

+Ribozyme
+    Ribozymes (**ribo**nucleic acid en**zymes**) are RNA molecules that can catalyse specific biochemical reactions, similar to the action of protein enzymes.

 Semi-major axis
     The longest radius of an ellipse and mean distance of an object from its primary, e.g., a planet from its star, or satellite from its planet.